robertwalker/RESTNetworking/README.md

 Create instances of QHTTPOperation for each HTTP request you wish to send.
 The option will then be passed along to the shared NetworkManager instance using one of two operation modes:

-    BOOL isReallyQuick = <true if the HTTP response is really small otherwise use transfer operations NSURL *url = <some url>
+    BOOL isReallyQuick; // Assume this exists.
+True when the HTTP response is quick and small, otherwise use transfer operations
+    NSURL *url; // Assume this exists
     QHTTPOperation *op = [[QHTTPOperation alloc] initWithURL:url];
     if (isReallyQuick) {
         [[NetworkManager sharedManager] addNetworkManagementOperation:op finishedTarget:self action:@selector(handleResponse:)];